Abrammse/project-1-ROCK-VS-Mine-Prediction-ML-/README.md

 # project-1-ROCK-VS-Mine-Prediction-ML-

-- Built in setup.p
+- Description
-- Examples with MNIST
+- How to run

 #### Goals
-The goal of this projectbuilding a system in Python that can predict whether an object is either Rock or Mine with SONAR Data.
+The goal of this project is to build a system in Python that can predict whether an object is either Rock or Mine with SONAR Data.

 <div align="center">